onqtam/headjack/docs/why/7_REPUTATION.md

-If we're going to be programming status in society, first we need to understand it.
+If we're going to be programming society through status, first we need to understand it.

+Required watching: chimp empire

 # What is Status